 Absent were the other Phoenix missiles, the display stand, the standing or seated pilot figures, and the authenticity card.

-I’m not a collector of 1/72 diecast models but I understand it’s another thriving hobby and this might be an interesting cross-over piece.
-If you’re a child of the 80s and miss toys having a lot of heft to them, then you’re really going to enjoy handling these… they’re heavy!
+I’m not a collector of 1/72 diecast models but I understand it’s a thriving hobby and this might be an interesting cross-over piece.
+If you’re a child of the 80s who misses toys having a lot of heft to them, then you’re really going to enjoy handling these… they’re heavy (508 grams)!
 It will be interesting to see if these have what it takes to be a hot collectible.
 On the one hand, they’re an iconic fighter jet presented in heroic paint schemes and loaded with metal.
 On the other hand, collectors of real-world fighter jets might not be interested since they’re fictional paint schemes.
 Robotech and Macross collectors might pass since there never was a Tomcat presented in the original show.
 The 1/72 scale might help the model appeal to modelers but may be a turn-off to toy collectors who would otherwise find the completed nature of these models attractive.
 At 26CM, it would be tough to argue these aren’t large enough.
 The first incarnation of these models were S (Focker) and J (Ichijo) variants that appeared at Winter Wonderfest in Japan under an event-limited Macross license.
 Subsequent releases were under the Robotech banner until the event exclusive Trainer 1D which again was labeled as a Macross prodcut.
 The plan seemed to be to also produce weathered Max & Miria 1J types under the Macross brand at another Wonderfest but that plan was aborted, instead those weathered models were sold as Robotech-branded website exclusives.
 This is a fringe enough product where I won’t be hunting down the exclusives so I apologize for the lack of comparison pics.
 If you own any of the exclusives and would like to provide some clarity on any other differences, please provide a comment and I’ll make the appropriate updates!
 Below is the release schedule:

 F-14 S Type, Macross Roy Focker custom, February 2017, 19,800¥, 10 units